MolSSI-Education/ab-initio-md/_episodes/04-Harmonic-Force-Constant.md

 ## The force constant

-The force constant is defined as the second derivative of the potential energy surface evaluated at the minimum
+The force constant is defined as the second derivative of the potential energy surface evaluated at the minimum.

 $$ k = \frac{d^2}{dr^2} V(r_{eq})$$